Add

 Third-party tools or integrations

-You may need additional tools (such as email marketing, feedback management, or analytics services), which may have additional costs.
+You may need additional tools, such as email marketing services, comment management, or analytics tools, which can add extra costs.

-This cost may vary depending on your specific needs, but a basic blog with CMS features costs around €21 to €27 per month on Webflow.
+This cost can vary depending on your specific needs, but a basic blog with CMS features costs around €21 to €27 per month on Webflow.

-How much does it cost to create a Webflow blog by a specialized agency?
+How much does it cost to build a Webflow blog with a specialized agency?

-The cost of creating a blog by a specialized Webflow agency varies considerably depending on several factors such as:
+The cost of building a blog with a specialized Webflow agency varies widely depending on several factors such as:

 • The complexity of the structure